Sergey-Nizhegorodtsev/StocksTracker/README.md

 StockYahooDownloader stockYahooDownloader = new StockYahooDownloader();
 Stock stock = stockYahooDownloader.Download("FB");

 Also the unit test is available for debugging purposes.
-The class is StockYahooDownloaderTest and the method is testDownload.
-Open the project in Android studio, point the cursor inside testDownload method, click right mouse button and choose "Debug 'testDownload()'".
+The class is StockYahooDownloaderTest and the method is testYahooStockDownload.
+Open the project in Android studio, point the cursor inside testDownload method, click right mouse button and choose "Debug 'testYahooStockDownload()'".
 The unit test will go and download stock information.